roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-20 ****** byCathartico© The smug greenkeeper only treated Missy's asshole to a few powerful strokes.
+The smug greenkeeper only treated Missy's asshole to a few powerful strokes.
 Then he pulled out, rammed his thick cock up Queeny's gaping butthole and reamed her ass for a few moments.
 His three co-workers loved this position the most as they got a full view of Miss Gold Digger's drilled out fuckholes and Miss Arrogance's stretched out snatch.
 By now, all three sexholes had taken on an aggressive, crimson colour.

  However, Ramirez was intent on upping the level of debauchery.
 He picked up a rhythm of administering individual thrusts to each fuckhole.
 He pounded the fuckpets' sexholes in a particular sequence.
 First, he plunged his cock up Megan's pussy followed by Vanessa's cunt.
 Then he tackled Missy's asshole followed by Queeny's bunghole.
 This caused the glamour bitches to continuously writhe and wriggle around while screaming in a frenzied chaos.